flast101/padding-oracle-attack-explained/index.md

 **Unknown elements:**
 - P<sub>3</sub>: the last plaintext block, which we are trying to find.
-- P'<sub>1</sub>: the plaintext block coming from the concatenation of X and C<sub>3</sub>, and which depends on padding mechanism.
-We don't know it, but we will discover it thanks to the padding in the next chapter.
+- P'<sub>1</sub>: the plaintext block coming from the concatenation of X and C<sub>3</sub>.
+We don't know it, but we will be able to discover it thanks to the padding mechanism.

+The 2 key points to understand here are:
+1. We know that the decryption of an encrypted text must be a plaintext with a valid padding, therefore ending with 0x01 or 0x02 0x02 etc, and so is P'<sub>1</sub>.
+We know each "end form" of P'<sub>1</sub> which satisfies this rule.
+2. We can make X vary until we find a X value in acordance with each "end form" of P'<sub>1</sub>.

-**More importantly, this equation has no cryptography anymore, only XOR.
-We could skip the cryptographic aspect only with math.**
+**As a conclusion o this chapter, we can say that this equation has no cryptography anymore, only XOR.
+We could skip the cryptographic aspect only with maths.**

 This is exactely where resides the vulnerability of CBC mode... and the beauty of this attack.
-Using math, we have just demonstrated that we can get rid of cryptography  if we know how PKCS7 padding works.
+Using maths, we have just demonstrated that we can get rid of cryptography if we know how PKCS7 padding works.

 * * *
 ## 5- Padding Oracle Attack